-· Rare goods.
+• Rare goods.

-In the case of rare goods supply cannot be changed according the price.
+In the case of rare goods supply cannot be changed according to the price.
 So in the case of rare goods the supply curve is parallel to OY-axis.

-· Supply of labour.
+• Supply of labour.

 In the case of labour, the supply curve is backward bending.
 Because in the initial stage if the wage level is increased the supply of the labour also increased.
-Beyond a certain stage if the wages are increased they require the more leisure.
+Beyond a certain stage, if the wages are increased people will substitute leisure for paid worktime.
 So, the supply of labour will be decreased.